makrai/notes/kallmeyer18-coarse-lex-frame-aquisition-pcfg-naacl.md

 * motivation for this work is twofold.
 On the one hand, the frame induction
   * can be useful in
     text summarization (Cheung and Penn, 2013),
-    question answering (Frank et al., 2007; Shen and Lapata, 2007), and so on,
+    question answering (Frank+ 2007; Shen and Lapata, 2007), and so on,
   * theoretical linguistic insights into frame structure.
 In this sense, our
 * L-PCFG (Johnson, 1998; Matsuzaki+ 2005; Petrov+ 2006; Cohen, 2017).
 As
   * input [is] syntactic dependency trees and